petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 ## Creating and Deleting Resources

-Use `gulp new-resource` to create new resources.
+Use the command `gulp new-resource` to create new resources.
 To delete a resource, delete its directory in resources/ and update resources/index.js